Handyman vs. general contractor in California, which do you actually need?

 FAQ

-Can a handyman legally replace my kitchen cabinets?
+Can a handyman replace my kitchen cabinets?

 Do I need a general contractor for a bathroom remodel?